 4

-I have occasionally seen problems with the SSH keys getting out of date on our servers.
-The fix for this is to run the following commands on all of the servers.
+I have occasionally encountered issues with SSH keys becoming outdated on our servers.
+The solution is to run the following commands on all servers.
 A reboot is also sometimes necessary.

 # Update certs and repload PVE proxy